cwebsterz/art-api-exam/readme.md

 `GET` - `localhost:4000/art/paintings?limit=2`

-That will limit you to two paintings.
+That will limit you to two paintings and this is also going to be the same no matter which database you are using.

-If you want to go to the next page of two, your request would look like this:
+However, this part is going to differ slightly between the two database options within this API.
+If you want to go to the next page of two, your CouchDB request would look like this:

 `GET` - `localhost:4000/art/paintings?limit=2&lastItem=painting_guernica`

+Whereas your MySQL request would look like this:

+`GET` - `localhost:4000/art/paintings?limit=2&lastItem=5`

 By using the `lastItem` query parameter you will be telling the API what the last listed item on the page was and it will show you the next two (or whatever number you've set your `limit` to).